- How Much Interest Will You Pay for Development Finance?

 What Extra Costs Come with Development Finance in the UK?

-When you’re considering a development finance loan, the interest rate isn’t the only cost you should be thinking about.
-Various additional fees can add up quickly, and they differ from lender to lender.
+When getting a development finance loan, the interest rate isn’t the only thing to think about.
+There are other fees that can quickly add up, and these depend on the lender.

 What Paperwork Do You Need for a Development Loan?